 Illumina technology is based on massively parallel sequencing of millions of fragments of DNA using reversible terminator-based sequencing chemistry.
 This technology relies on the attachment of randomly fragmented DNA to a planar, optically transparent surface.
 Attached fragments are extended and bridge amplified to create an ultra-high density sequencing flow cell with millions of clusters, each containing ~1,000 copies of the same template.
-These templates are sequenced using a robust four-color DNA sequencing by synthesis technology that employs reversible terminators with removable fluorescent dyes.
-High-sensitivity fluorescence detection is achieved using laser excitation and high speed scanning optics.
+These templates are sequenced using robust DNA sequencing by synthesis technology that employs reversible terminators with removable fluorescent dyes.
+High-sensitivity fluorescence detection is achieved using laser excitation and high-speed scanning optics.
 Alternative sample preparation methods allow the same system to be used for a range of applications including gene expression, small RNA discovery and protein-nucleic acid interactions.
-Our facility offers library preparation services from the point of purified and properly prepared DNA or RNA.
-We are able to make libraries for genomic, mRNA-seq, totalRNAseq and ChIP-seq samples.
-We offer target capture, both exon and custom, using the Agilent SureSelect system.
-The customer must supply the kit from Agilent, and we will provide the remainder of the reagents, consumables and labor.
-You may purchase Illumina compatible primers and adapters through our facility stock room.

 Library Preparation